Indian films are getting attention for their releases in China, but more from Indian media than Chinese audiences.

 Indian films and Chinese films shot in India continue to be a growing trend in China, although India’s media remains more excited about the whole thing than Chinese audiences.

 India’s box office champion Aamir Khan will release Dangal on May 5, in his attempt to top his own record for the most successful Indian film in China box office history, set in 2015 by PK.
-That will be followed by Salman Khan’s (no relation) Tubelight, a story of the 1962 Sino-Indian border war, set for release on June 25.
+That will be followed by Salman Khan’s (no relation) Tubelight, a story of the 1962 Sino-Indian border war, whose exact Chinese release date has yet to be announced.

 The film features Chinese rising star Zhu Zhu as the female lead.
 Although Zhu is bilingual in Chinese and English, Tubelight will be released in a dubbed Chinese version.